CirroBio/Cirro-local-agent/README.md

 We've included examples in the [`script-templates/`](./script-templates) directory for various runtime environments.

 If the job is executed on a different machine, you will need to ensure that these directories are shared between the machines, through a network share or a shared filesystem.

+The work directory should be cleaned up periodically to remove old job files.
+Files kept in here will be used to take advantage of workflow call caching for Nextflow and Cromwell.

 ### Agent Security